 - Her collection of poems called “Bronzeville Boys and Girls” was published in 1956.

-- Brooks became active in the “Youth Council of National Association for the Advancement of Colored People.
+- Brooks became active in the “Youth Council of the National Association for the Advancement of Colored People.
 She became the publicity director of the Chicago chapter in 1937.

 - She taught creative writing to Chicago gang members from the Chicago’sChicago’s Blackstone Rangers.